RQuarx/aurgh/README.md

 - [x] Basic searching of AUR packages.
 - [x] Package information on each package list.
+- [x] Cross compatible with GTK3 and GTK4.
 - [ ] Downloading and installing AUR packages.
 - [ ] Basic AUR package management